criblio/collector-templates/collectors/rest/alphasoc_findings/README.md

 1. Click **Configure as JSON** to open the configuration editor.
 2. Select **Import** from the top right and choose the collector.json file you downloaded from the [repo](https://github.com/criblio/collector-templates/tree/main/collectors/rest/alphasoc_findings).
 3. Click **OK**.
-4. A modal will open and prompt you for the two values you captured from your Falcon portal.
+4. A modal will open and prompt you for the two values you captured from your AlphaSOC portal.
 Populate the form fields for `clientSecretParamValue_value` , and `client_id_value`.
 5. Click **Replace Values**.
 6. Click **OK**.
 7. Click **Save**.